Bismark83/jazzy-framework/README.md

 # Jazzy Framework

 Jazzy is a lightweight web framework for Java.
-It provides a minimal and easy-to-understand API for developing fast web applications.
+It provides a minimal and easy-to-understand API for developing fast web applications with a structure inspired by Laravel.

 ## Features

 - Simple and intuitive API
 - Routing system with HTTP method support (GET, POST, PUT, DELETE, PATCH)
 - URL path parameter support
-- Automatic parameter mapping
+- Request validation with comprehensive rules
+- JSON response generation with fluent API
-- Simple metrics collection and reporting
+- Metrics collection and reporting

 ## Quick Start